dokai/gitctl/README.rst

 Change history
 **************

-2.0a7 (XXXX-XX-XX)
+2.0a7 (2009-08-03)
 ==================

  - Added a new --from-file option which tells to read the names of components from a given file.
 The command then applies to the given components only.
    [rnd]

  - Added "gitctl path" command which prints path(s) to directories for given component name(s). [rnd]

  - Added "gitctl sh" command which performs specified shell commands (given with -c option) in each component's directory.
 E.g. gitctl sh -c 'git status' will execute "git status" for each component. [rnd]

 2.0a6 (2009-05-27)
 ==================